playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 > What is statistical analysis?

 Think of statistical analysis as a scan through your codebase looking for dedicated keywords.
 In our case, the compiled CSS-in-JS library looks for code it recognizes in `app.js`.
-When it detects code it recognizes as "CSS", it moves it into a brand new **`app_generated.css`** and a fresh variant of `app.js` called **`app_generated.js`**.
+When it detects code it recognizes as "CSS," it moves it into a brand new **`app_generated.css`** and a fresh variant of `app.js` called **`app_generated.js`**.

 This `app_generated.js` file is the same as before, but with a different bit of code injecting the CSS file into the place you originally had CSS: